stevana/coverage-driven-pbt/README-unprocessed.md

 *Work in progress, please don't share, but do feel free to get involved!*

-Almost ten years ago, back in 2015, Dan Luu wrote a [post](https://danluu.com/testing/) asking why coverage-guided property-based testing wasn't a thing.
+Ten years ago, back in 2015, Dan Luu wrote a [post](https://danluu.com/testing/) asking why coverage-guided property-based testing wasn't a thing.